Skip to main content

 • The amalgamation of the Group with another.

 As long as communication between the Group and the Sponsoring Authority is maintained, there is little likelihood that a dispute will arise.
-Where a difference of opinion exists, the matter must be referred to the District Commissioner, who will give both parties the opportunity to state their cases before reaching an objective decision.
+Where a difference of opinion exists, the matter must be referred to the District Lead Volunteer, who will give both parties the opportunity to state their cases before reaching an objective decision.

 Community Sponsorship is based on three important elements;